jay-g-mehta/reflectioninvoker/README.md

 List<Object> actual = serialSynchronousReflectionInvokerExecutor.execute(targetsProvider);
 ```

-- Define Targets using JSON configuration
+### How to invoke methods using Java Reflection Invoker represented by JSON configuration

 Define methods to invoke by reflection via built-in JSON configuration schema:
 ```json